Need to backup files from command prompt in Windows 10

 cmd /c sdclt.exe /KICKOFFNEW & sdclt.exe /UIMODE /SHOW

-Method 3: Backup files using notepad CMD in Windows 10
+Method 1: Backup files using notepad CMD

 Please prepare Windows 10 recovery drive or installation disc to boot your computerIf your computer is unable to boot, you can use installation disc and notepad command prompt to backup files in Windows 10.

 Restart your computer, press specific key (usually F2 or ESC) on the initial screen and go to BIOS, select Boot option and move CD/DVD to the first place by clicking “+”, then press “F10” to boot your computer.

 Step 2.
 Press a key when you see “Press any key to boot from CD or DVD”.